 We include statistics because people ask for them, but not everyone wants to read this type of information.
 If you don't want to read it you can skip this page for now and come back another time.

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 The same type of cancer can grow at different rates in different people, for example.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.

-This page contains quite detailed information about the survival rates of different types of brain tumour.
-We have included it because many people have asked us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of brain cancer.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 With brain tumours, the likely outcome of treatment depends mainly on the following factors.

 - The size or shape of the brain tumour

 - Age at diagnosis for children and for some adult brain tumours

 Different types of brain tumours respond differently to treatment.
 Some respond better to radiotherapy than others, for example.
 Some types are likely to spread (infiltrate) into the surrounding brain tissue.
 This may make them impossible to remove with surgery.